Today I got shotTagged:

-Herein illustrated is your humble Weekend Editor’s portside dorsal manipulator tentacle, being injected with a syringe chock full o’ BNT162/PF-07302048.
+Herein illustrated is your humble Weekend Editor’s portside dorsal manipulator tentacle, being injected with a syringe chock full o’ BNT162b2/PF-07302048.

 Unlike substantially every other encounter with the dreadful American healthcare system I’ve had, nothing seemed to go wrong.
 This was at a massive vaccination facility, and they’d had a few thousand chances to iron out the kinks before they got to me.
 (Though, now that I think about it, the same could be said of the miserable booking web site.)

 A couple subway rides, then into a large building.
 They checked my appointment email, the clearance from a short health screen, gave me a fresh face mask, and the waved me into line.
 The socially distanced waiting line took about 10 minutes, and then suddenly I was sitting next to a quite pleasant nurse.
-(I’m having fun imagining her as a fan of Wagnerian opera, given the number of rings in evidence.
-Only a few are visible in the picture.)
+(Given the number of rings in evidence, only a few of which are visible in the picture, I’m having fun imagining her as a fan of Wagnerian opera.
+Though whether on the side of Alberich or Wotan, is unclear.
+Perhaps she was on the side of the Rhine maidens?)

 She told me about the side effects: “Tomorrow, you’re gonna feel like I punched you there.”
 That’s fine, it’s just a reaction at the injection site.
 Unfortunately, it appears that pain at the injection site (at least with classical vaccines using adjuvants) doesn’t correlate well with the desired immune response.
 Ah, well.